コンテンツにスキップ

 3.

-(2) Chua circuit
+(2) Chua Circuit

 Chaos is occurring.

-(3) Aeolian harp
+(3) Aeolian Harp

-It's an installation like this.
+The installation looks like this.

 (5) Prepared Train